mb010/mb010.github.io/research.md

 \
 <cite style="font-size:small">Cartoon schematic of interferometric imaging.
 FT = Fourrier Transforms.
 And no, they aren't real.</cite>

+My colleagues made me promise to point out that this is a severe simplification: I'm skipping critical steps in scientific imaging as well as the majority of the calculations that likely don't add much value to the experience of a non-expert reader.
+Reach out for resources to the real meat of the problems pointed out here.

 ## Computation
 Considerable copmutation is required to image radio interferometric data at scale.
 Time for some napkin calculations: The MeerKAT array has up to 32,000 channels, 64 antenna meaning 2,018 baselines, and 4 polarisation products per baseline.
 Each pointing consists of 8 hours of observations with 8 second intervals.
 This amounts to: 32000*2018*4*6/(8/60<sup>2</sup>)=6.97 x 10<sup>9</sup> data points.
 At 64 bits per data point, each pointing amounts to approximately 45 TB.